What is ‘Product Life Cycle’?

 MaxDiff (Maximum Difference) is an advanced survey research technique used to collect preference and importance scores for multiple items.
 Respondents are presented with samples from the full list of items to be assessed.
 They mark the item they prefer most and the item they prefer least in each set and repeat this exercise with different subsets of the items.

 MaxDiff analysis is a type of Best-Worst scaling that relies on Paired Comparisons.
-As respondents mark their preference for specific items against a list of other items, MaxDiff seeks to find the ones preferred the most and how a ranking of the items shake out.
+As respondents mark their preference for specific items against a list of other items, MaxDiff seeks to find the ones preferred the most and how a ranking of the items shakes out.
 Using that knowledge, you can identify the features your program should be most focused on providing for customers, and the ones you can set aside.

 The card sort technique helps you understand which product features most and least deliver value to a potential buyer or past customer.
 Card sort survey participants sort your list of potential product features so you have all the information you need to make important product decisions.

 This method helps you understand how each of your product features is performing and how important they are to your customers.
-Needs-based analysis assesses current satisfaction and importance of various product features so you can focus on the ones of most importance to your customers.
+Needs-based analysis assesses current satisfaction and the importance of various product features so you can focus on the ones of most importance to your customers.

 It allows you to spot product gaps and identify the features customers value that you’re not performing well on, so you can focus your investment on the improvements that will have the biggest impact.

 Customer segmentation involves dividing your market into usable groups of potential customers by analyzing demographics, needs, beliefs, spending patterns, or other psychological or behavioral criteria.

-But that’s far from the end of the story.
-Now that customers are in direct contact with your product, there’s a huge opportunity to collect experience data about the product’s performance, the marketing messages around it, and how it’s perceived in terms of value.
+Introduction: Now that customers are in direct contact with your product, there’s a huge opportunity to collect experience data about the product’s performance, the marketing messages around it, and how it’s perceived in terms of value.

-- Act: Track product experience against baselines and competition to identify where to invest for continuous product improvements, new market opportunities, brand extensions and new product offerings.
+- Act: Track product experience against baselines and competition to identify where to invest for continuous product life cycle improvements, new market opportunities, brand extensions, and new product offerings.